jiaohongbao/oslab-XJTU/README1.md

 ## create the Huawei cloud service

-After following the guide of Laboratory manual, i have create the Huawei cloud service successfully, and i can connect to the service by 'ssh' command in my alacritty terminal.
+After following the guide of Laboratory manual, i have create the Huawei cloud service successfully, and i can connect to the service by
+`ssh root@<my public net IP>`
+command in my alacritty terminal.

 ![this is my Huawei-cloud-service](README1/Huaweicloud.png "this is my Huawei-cloud-service screenshot.")